mozilla/ecosystem-test-scripts/docs/reference-guides/metric_update_procedure.md

 - You have the latest raw data in the ecosystem-test-scripts root directory.
   - The raw data should be found in the `test_result_dir` specified in the config.ini file and is typically named `raw_data`.
-  - The latest raw data is available in the [ETE team folder][ETE Drive]
+  - The latest raw data is available in the [ecosystem-test-eng-metrics GCP Cloud Bucket][GCP Cloud Bucket]

 ## 1. Scrape for New Raw Test Data